placy2/strong-app-data-analysis/README.md

 3. Once the data is fully processed and loads up in the UI, the Home page will show statistics and a date picker for you to narrow the range on those stats.
 A similar design is present on the `Graphs` page.

+## Developing locally

+To test & lint functionality perform the following steps:

+1. Install the required dependencies (note you can use pip rather than pip3 depending on setup):
+    ```bash
+    pip3 install -r requirements-dev.txt
+    ```
+2. Run the tests & linting with the following commands - note these will be done on PR as well, but linting only requires a score of 8.0 to pass.
+    ```bash
+    pytest

+    pylint src
+    ```

 ## Further Help